Cork and Kerry Place Names Survey

 The President of Ireland, Mary McAleese viewing portion of the Cork Place Names Archive along with Dr.

-Éamon Lankford, compiler and Cork County Librarian, Miss Ruth Flanagan, 10th June 2010.
+Éamon Lankford, compiler and Cork County Librarian, Miss Ruth Flanagan.

 |